Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 $ ssh -l root 192.168.100.100
 ```

 Success!
 When cloud-init first goes up, it will install some packages, so 1st boot takes a little longer to release apt.
-But besides that, everything is set a ready for future quick and easy deploy.
+But besides that, everything is set a ready for future quick and easy deployment.